oasisprotocol/docs/docs/dapp/opl/build.md

 #### Testnet

-We can likewise deploy to OPL [Testnet](../../dapp/sapphire/guide#testnet-and-mainnet) with Sapphire.
+We can likewise deploy to [Testnet](../../dapp/sapphire/guide#testnet-and-mainnet) with Sapphire.

 In this case, we should prepare a wallet with Testnet tokens on both BNB Smart Chain [Faucet](https://testnet.bnbchain.org/faucet-smart) and Sapphire [faucet](https://faucet.testnet.oasis.dev).